Bat Symbolism and Meaning – Totem and Spirit

 They were also considered a symbol of protection, as they were believed to scare away evil spirits.
 Bats were seen as an embodiment of life-death-rebirth symbolism, with their regeneration and transformation symbolism representing a powerful spiritual message.

-Bats were also seen as messengers of the gods, and they were believed to bring both bad and good fortune.
-In many Celtic mythologies, bats are associated with magical powers and healing properties, often linked to wisdom and knowledge.
+Bats were also seen as messengers of the gods and believed to bring both bad and good fortune.
+Bats are associated with magical powers and healing properties in many Celtic mythologies, often linked to wisdom and knowledge.

 Ultimately, Celtic symbolism attributes depth, complexity and meaning to the bat symbol, making them a powerful and mystical figure in Irish mythology.